applegrew/django-select2/docs/get_started.rst

 Assumptions
 -----------

-* You have a Django project, possibly with models linked by foreign key fields,
+* You have a running Django project, possibly with models linked by foreign key fields,
 * are using Python3,
 * set up a virtual environment with ``python3 -m venv <location>``,
 * activated the virtual environment,